-- Light brown sugar: Helps feed the yeast and give a hint of sweentess and caramelization so the rolls brown.
+- Light brown sugar: Helps feed the yeast and gives a hint of sweetness and caramelization so the rolls brown.

-- Tapioca flour/starch: This adds a litte extra elasticity to the dough.
+- Tapioca flour/starch: This adds a little extra elasticity to the dough.

 - Xanthan gum: A little extra beyond what is in the flour blend for structure.